fatemerhmi/coffee-gen-ai/books.md

 * The Complete Obsolete Guide to Generative AI by David Clinton
 * Generative AI in Action by Amit Bahree
 * The GenAI Handbook by William Brown

+## 🤖 AI Agents

+* AI Agents in Action by Michael Lanham

 ## 🔬 Machine Learning